Robustness of deep learning classification to adversarial input on GPUs: asynchronous parallel accumulation is a source of vulnerability: Impacts of APFPR Non-Determinism on Classification

 \subsubsection{External Workload Attacks}

-Here we examine the linear decision boundary in Eq. \ref{eqn:linear_example_solution} under asynchronous computation on the H100, V100 and Mi250 GPUs.
-We introduce the \gls{EWA}, which exploits the impact of background workloads on classification.
+We examine the linear decision boundary in Eq. \ref{eqn:linear_example_solution} under asynchronous computation on the H100, V100, and Mi250 GPUs.
+We introduce \gls{EWA}, which exploits the impact of background workloads on classification.
 As studied in detail in Section~\ref{sec:gpu-state}, additional workloads running on the same GPU as inference tasks can affect the ordering of \gls{APFPR}.
-We use square matrix multiplications as the background workload, running in a separate process, and determine the optimal matrix size $k$, that reliably skews classifier outputs.
+Without loss of generality, we use square matrix multiplications as the background workload and determine the optimal matrix size $k$ that reliably skews classifier outputs.

-We use Bayesian optimization with the objective $O(k) = \mathbb{E}\left[\mathbf{1}\left(f(x, k), o\right)\right]$, where $o \in \{0, 1\}$ is the target output, and $1(\cdot)$ is the indicator function.
-Here, we ran the optimization for 100 iterations, with 1,000 experiments per iteration, to find the optimal attack matrix size $k \in \{1,000, 10,000\}$ to flip the classifications into positive classes.
-Then, we performed 1,000 repeated inferences to test the success of the attack.
-We highlight that this approach can be generalized to other workloads in addition to matrix multiplication.
+We use Bayesian optimization with the objective $O(k) = \mathbb{E}\left[\mathbf{1}\left(f(x, k), o\right)\right]$, where $o \in \{0, 1\}$ is the target output and $\mathbf{1}$ is the indicator function.
+We run the optimization for 100 iterations, with 1000 experiments per iteration, to find the optimal matrix size $k \in \{1000, 10000\}$ to flip the classifications into positive classes.
+Then, we perform 1000 repeated inferences to test the success of the attack.
 As shown in the right panel of Fig.~\ref{fig:linear_decision_boundary_adversarial_attack}, all inputs can be reliably skewed toward the desired classification at least 82.7\% of the time.
 The left panel of Fig.~\ref{fig:linear_decision_boundary_adversarial_attack} shows the positive skewed distribution.
-The \gls{EWA} attack is ineffective at $n=2400$, because no possible configuration of floating point operations results in misclassification (as shown in Section \ref{sec:linear-classifier-synthetic}); this illustrates the effectiveness of the Bayesian approach to find a workload that can exploit any \gls{APFPR}-based vulnerability.
-We observe similar behavior on FP16 and FP32 formats.
+The \gls{EWA} attack is ineffective at $n=2400$, because no possible configuration of floating-point operations results in misclassification (see Section \ref{sec:linear-classifier-synthetic}); this illustrates the effectiveness of the Bayesian approach in finding a workload that can exploit any \gls{APFPR}-based vulnerability.
+We observe similar behavior with FP16 and FP32 formats.